-Cham, with the help of an odious man named Balock who keeps an eye on things for the Moff, who lives on the moon, conduct covert operations to build up their rebellion.
+Cham, with the help of an odious man named Balock who keeps an eye on things for the Moff, who lives on the moon, conducts covert operations to build up their rebellion.
 The Moff is completely clueless as to what is going on and Balock, who thinks he is controlling the rebels, soon finds it is the other way around.
 Cham plans on destroying a star destroyer that is coming to the planet, with not just their Senator, but also Vader and the Emperor.
-Cham makes careful plans on how to take down the star destroyer and if the can kill Vader and the Emperor, even better.
+Cham makes careful plans on how to take down the star destroyer and if they can kill Vader and the Emperor, even better.
 This could mean freedom for his people.

 Things seem to be going as planned, with unfortunate losses on their side, but Vader and the Emperor and the Moff on a different ship, crash land on the planet.
 Vader and the Emperor find themselves at the equator in a jungle, with communications shut down by the rebellion, and strange and powerful beasts intent on destroying them.
 As they run through the jungle, Cham finds their location, and he and some soldiers arrive to hunt them down and kill them, if they can be killed.